Start with the field, not the spray pass

 Ground truth still matters

 A map can show that part of a field looks different.
-It cannot always tell whether that difference is caused by weeds, disease, insects, fertility, moisture, soil type, compaction, crop injury, or animal damage.
+It cannot always tell you whether that difference is weeds, disease, insects, fertility, moisture, soil type, compaction, crop injury, or animal damage.
+So the image should lead to ground checking.
+Walk the area, look at plants closely, bring in a crop advisor when needed, and make sure the suspected problem matches what is actually happening.
+That is especially important before spraying, because a poor diagnosis leads to the wrong product, the wrong timing, or an application you did not need.

 Scouting does not replace label review